Record Class EmailAddress

 For example:

-EmailAddress address = EmailAddress.parse("J.R.R.
+EmailAddress address = EmailAddress.of("J.R.R.
 Tolkien <tolkien@lotr.org>");

 // address.displayName() => "J.R.R.
 Tolkien"

-// address.localPart()) => "tolkien"
+// address.localPart() => "tolkien"

 // address.domain() => "lotr.org"